thejimmyg/python-auth-tools/README.md

 ## Contributions

-Contributions must be public domain or licensed under the MIT license.
+Contributions must be public domain or licensed under the MIT license as well as the AGPLv3, even though this code is AGPLv3.
+This allows for possible re-licening in future.